dex4er/js-smtp-server-as-promised/README.md

 })
 ```

-Options are the same as for original `smtp-server-mit` constructor, except that
+Options are the same as for original `smtp-server` constructor, except that
 callback handlers are `Promise` objects or `async` functions:

 ##### onConnect